Q: What is your approach to pursuing such dramatic gains, and how do you know it won’t conflict with our existing methodologies?

 Q: Do we need to buy special software or other tools?

-A: No. However, I do recommend using an industry-leading task-board solution such as LeanKit—which offers a free 30-day trial, fully aligned with our 30-day timeframe.
+A: No. However, I do recommend using one of the many free or low-cost task-board (often called “Kanban board”) solutions available.
 If you prefer a physical task board in a single team room with sticky notes, that can also work, as long as all team members have ready access at all times to the board, and as long as the team has a dedicated team member able to log board metrics at least daily and generate a few basic reports in your favorite spreadsheet application.
 What we probably don’t want is people taking a daily picture of the board and emailing it around to team members requesting updates.

 Q: Wouldn’t it be simpler to just charge an hourly rate like everyone else?